auth0/docs/articles/api-auth/tutorials/password-grant.md

 In this tutorial, we will go through the steps required to implement the Resource Owner Password Grant.

 You should use this flow **only if** the following apply:
 - The application is absolutely trusted with the user's credentials.
-For [Single-Page Apps](/flows/concepts/single-page-login-flow) and [Native/Mobile Apps](/flows/concepts/mobile-login-flow), we recommend using web flows instead.
+For [Single-Page Apps](/flows/concepts/implicit) and [Native/Mobile Apps](/flows/concepts/auth-code-pkce), we recommend using web flows instead.
 - Using a redirect-based flow is not possible.
-If this is not the case and redirects are possible in your application, you should use the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow) instead.
+If this is not the case and redirects are possible in your application, you should use the [Authorization Code Flow](/flows/concepts/auth-code) instead.

 ## Before you start